You probably want to skip this page.

 Dances or versions of dances of mine I not longer use.
 They're alright, but I've written better.
 I'd recommend visiting my other two pages instead.
 Consider this an archival page, so you don't need the wayback machine.

-A1 Partner right-hand balance Spin to the right as in Petronella Partner right-hand balance Spin to the right as in Petronella A2 Partner right-hand balance Spin to the right as in Petronella Partner right-hand balance Spin to the right as in Petronella B1 Partner balance Partner swing B2 Promenade counterclockwise (14) Women turn back, give right hand to next (2)
+A1 Partner right-hand balance Spin to the right as in Petronella Partner right-hand balance Spin to the right as in Petronella A2 Partner right-hand balance Spin to the right as in Petronella Partner right-hand balance Spin to the right as in Petronella B1 Partner balance Partner swing B2 Promenade counterclockwise (14) Ladies turn back, give right hand to next (2)

 The traditional dance "Petronella" is already almost a circle mixer.
 The only thing that doesn't fit is the right and left through.
 (And the cast.)
 Replacing it with a balance and swing also cures the Issue modern dancers have.